What is Transformation?

 Health and Human Services Transition Legislative Oversight Committee

-Senate Bill 200, 84th Texas Legislature, Regular Session, requires establishment of a Health and Human Services Transition Legislative Oversight Committee to help direct the HHS transformation.
-The committee is to be made up of 11 voting members – 4 members of the Texas Senate appointed by the Lieutenant Governor; 4 members of the Texas House of Representatives appointed by the Speaker; and 3 public members appointed by the Governor.
-The Texas Health and Human Services Executive Commissioner serves as an ex officio, nonvoting member.
+The Health and Human Services Transition Legislative Oversight Committee helps direct the HHS transformation.
+The committee is made up of 11 voting members – four each from the Texas Senate and the Texas House, and three public members appointed by the governor.
+The Texas Health and Human Services executive commissioner serves as an ex officio, nonvoting member.

 - Rep. Four Price (Co-Chair), Amarillo